 Most masks that give a good fit are tight around the nose and can be suffocating to the wearer if worn for a longer period.
 Here I have come up with a 3D breathable face mask pattern that provides the best fit, yet traps air in front of your nose to make it comfortable.

 This pattern for breathable face masks has a removable filter pocket and nose wire casing to make it removable while washing.
 There are also options to make it with elastic or ties.

-If a new vacuum cleaner bag is not available, you can use a piece of your cotton t-shirt, which according to the CDC, has a high ability to capture particles.
-In the absence of these materials, you can also use dried antibacterial wet wipes or even toilet paper as a filter.
+For the filter, you can use a piece of your cotton t-shirt, which according to the CDC, has a high ability to capture particles.
+In the absence of this material, you can also use dried antibacterial wet wipes or even toilet paper as a filter.

 If you would like to see my other face mask making tutorials, find them below:

 Easy Breathable Face Mask Sewing Pattern